faanross/faanross.github.io/content/posts/course01.md

 Ok friends, thanks for entertaining this little side quest.
 I do so consciously with the full intent of ensuring you understand the why as much as the how.
 For now however let's move onto the first phase of our actual threat hunt - live analysis using native windows tools.

 ***

-# LIVE ANALYSIS: NATIVE WINDOWS TOOLS
+***

+# 3. Live Analysis: Native Windows Tools
-# Introduction
+# 3.1.
+Introduction
 So our first analysis will be a quick review using standard (native) Windows tools.
-These tools are a quick and dirty means to get a finger on the pulse, meaning they'll give us a broad overview of some important indicators while at the same time being limited in the depth of information.
+These tools are a quick way to get a finger on the pulse - they'll give us a broad overview of some important indicators while at the same time being limited in the depth of information.

 So if we have at our disposal better tools, ie tools that can provide more information, why bother?
-I'm of the belief (inspired by one the greats, [John Strand](https://twitter.com/strandjs)), that even if there are better tools availalbe you should *also* be able to do a basic analysis with the native Windows tools.
+I'm of the belief (inspired by one the greats, [John Strand](https://twitter.com/strandjs)), that even if there are better tools available you should *also* be able to do a basic analysis with the native Windows tools.

 Tools may change, they come and go, or, you might land in a situation where they are, for whatever reason, unavailable.
 Knowing how to get a basic read with Windows tools in any situation covers your bases.
-Think of it as learning how to survive in the outdoors - yes you can always make a fire using a lighter, but there's a good reason to also learn how to make it, however cumbersome, with what's freely available - it might just save your butt in case your lighter fails.
+Think of it as learning how to survive in the outdoors - yes you can always make a fire using a lighter, but there's a good reason to also learn how to make it, however cumbersome, with what's always available - it might just save your butt in case your lighter fails.

 {{< figure src="/img/survivorman2.gif" title="" class="custom-figure" >}}